 Most popular cryptids

-There are two kinds of cryptids which are reported all over the world and are a lot more popular than any others.
-These are: a) lake monsters and b) hominids.
+There are two kinds of cryptids that are reported all over the world and are a lot more popular than any others.
+These are a) lake monsters and b) hominids.

-Unofficial queen of cryptozoology is Nessie – Loch Ness Monster.
-If foreigners would be asked to list top five things associated with Scotland, Nessie most likely would be on this list.
-But there are hundreds of lakes (as well as rivers, sinkholes and sea bays) around the world with similar stories about dragon-like or serpent-like monsters.
-Lake monsters are known for centuries in such diverse countries as China, Japan, Tanzania, Congo, Canada and other countries.
+The unofficial queen of cryptozoology is Nessie – Loch Ness Monster.
+If foreigners would be asked to list the top five things associated with Scotland, Nessie most likely would be on this list.
+But there are hundreds of lakes (as well as rivers, sinkholes, and sea bays) around the world with similar stories about dragon-like or serpent-like monsters.
+Lake monsters are known for centuries in such diverse countries as China, Japan, Tanzania, Congo, Canada, and other countries.

 Other kinds of cryptids are less popular but not less exciting.
-What about flying reptiles which are reported in Umboi Island (Papua New Guinea)?
-Or possible subspecies of mammoth in Nepal?
-May be there exist giant squids which hide in the mysterious blue holes near Andros (Bahamas)?
+What about flying reptiles that are reported on Umboi Island (Papua New Guinea)?
+Or possible subspecies of a mammoth in Nepal?
+Maybe there exist giant squids that hide in the mysterious blue holes near Andros (Bahamas)?